Canada

 Overview

-Home to some of the hippest urban cities and acres of gorgeous landscape, Canada is awe-inspiring in so many ways.
-For a nice blend of urban and nature, head west to Vancouver set along the water, this city's laid-back vibe is a great way to start off your vacation.
-Less than two hours away you can be hitting the slopes of Whistler/Blackcomb, one of the largest ski resorts in North America.
-Whistler is equally amazing in the summer as it is in the winter.
-Or head east to Montreal which is the second-largest city and one of the largest cultural hubs.
-Being at the confluence of the French and English traditions, Montreal has developed a unique and distinguished cultural face, Montreal is home to many festivals.
+Canada is awe-inspiring in many ways, home to some of the hippest urban cities and acres of gorgeous landscape.
+For a nice blend of city and nature, head west to Vancouver.
+Set along the water, Vancouver features a laid-back vibe and is a great way to start your vacation.
+Less than two hours away, you can hit the slopes of Whistler/Blackcomb, one of the largest ski resorts in North America.
+Whistler is equally beautiful in both the summer and the winter.
+You can also visit the biggest city in Canada, Toronto.
+Toronto offers incredible attractions, from exciting concert halls to spectacular gardens, festivals, and sporting events.
+Or, head east to Montreal, Canada’s second-largest city and an important cultural hub.
+Montreal has developed a unique and distinguished culture, a confluence of French and English traditions.
+The city is also home to many festivals.
 No matter the season, Canada has so much to offer.

 Content provided by Costco Travel experts.
 Copyright © Costco Travel.
 All rights reserved.